johnsonjh/duma/README.txt

   programs, cause value 3 strategy most system libraries use/implement.
   All returned pointers can be passed to free().

+DUMA_NEW_0_STRATEGY - This environment variable controls DUMA's behaviour on C++ operator new with size zero:
+    2 - return always the same pointer to some protected page 3 - return mid address of a unique protected page (=default)
+  ATTENTION: only 3 is standard conform.
+Value 2 may break some but will work for most programs.
+With value 2 you may reduce the memory consumption.

 DUMA_MALLOC_FAILEXIT - Many programs do not check for allocation failure.
 This often leads to delayed errors, no more understandable.
 Set this variable to a positive integer in the shell environment to exit the program immediately